devcarlosperez/CanAccesible/README.md

 - **MUI Icons & Font Awesome:** Comprehensive icon libraries for visual elements.
 - **DigitalOcean (Droplets, Spaces, Managed DB):** Cloud infrastructure for hosting, storage, and database management.
 - **Nominatim API:** External geolocation API used for reverse geocoding to convert coordinates into location names.
+- **OpenLDAP:** Directory service for centralized user authentication and management.
+- **LDAP JS:** Node.js library for interacting with LDAP servers.
+- **Docker & Docker Compose:** Containerization tools used to run the OpenLDAP server in development.

 ---